-How To Use Fretboard Tones Map
+How to Use Fretboard Tones Maps

-Learn How To Build Chords and Chord Tones Soloing
+Learn How to Build Chords and Chord Tones Soloing

 C major 7 chord guitar fretboard map

-What Are Fretboard Tones Maps
+What Are Fretboard Tones Maps?

 The logic behind these fretboard maps is really simple.

-Take for example the C major chord.
+Take, for example, the C major chord.

-If we shift the diagrams to put the root (1) on the note C, we have a C major chord; if the root (1) is on D, we have a D major chord, and so forth:
+If we shift the diagrams to place the root (1) on the note C, we have a C major chord; if the root (1) is on D, we have a D major chord, and so forth:

 C major chord guitar fretboard map